zulip/zulip/README.dev.md

 ![Image of Zulip dev environment](/docs/images/zulip-dev.png)

-The web server will continue to run and send output to the terminal window.
+The Zulip server will continue to run and send output to the terminal window.
 When you navigate to Zulip in your browser, check your terminal and you should see something like: